RobotLeopard86/CacaoEngine/docs/manual/building.md

 When using Wayland, window decorations may fail to load due to the same issue.
 For this reason, it is advised to first run `meson devenv` in your build directory to set up the proper paths.

-## Visual Studio
+## Visual Studio and Xcode Projects
-Cacao Engine has not yet been tested with Meson's Visual Studio backend.
+Cacao Engine has not yet been tested with Meson's Visual Studio or Xcode backends.
 It is not guaranteed to work, but feel free to try it out for yourself.
 Official guidance will be provided closer to release when testing begins.